 There are countless issues related to Germany's role in the world.
 The working program for the citizens' assembly had to keep in mind a scope that would also be manageable by the participants.
 In this process of concentration and selection, the results of the various participation modules give an important indication of what is important.

 In the end, five thematic areas were determined.
-The Citizens' Assembly "Germany's Role in the World" will deal with
+The Citizens' Assembly "Germany's Role in the World" dealt with

 - sustainable development

 Below is an outline of the building blocks used to identify the topics.